 Education / Certifications

-Licensed Massage Therapist.
-Training in acupressure, amma massage, orthopedic massage, prenatal massage, reflexology, somatic breathing, sports massage, and trigger point therapy.
+LMT, Training in: acupressure, amma massage, orthopedic massage, prenatal massage, reflexology, somatic breathing, sports massage, and trigger point therapy.

 “Time with my family is so important.
-I spend my days chasing my toddler son and cherishing the moments I get to watch him walk through life's experiences.
-I love going to concerts and festivals.
-I honestly love researching and reading in general.
-It helps me both personally and professionally to always be learning,” says Christine.
+I spend my days chasing my toddler son and cherishing the moments I get to watch him walk through life's experiences,” says Christine.
+She loves going to concerts and festivals, and honestly loves researching and reading in general.
+It helps her both personally and professionally to always be learning, she believes.